CurtTimson/curtis-timson/content/post/reactjs/201807-reactjs-jest-snapshot.md

 ![](/images/post/reactjs-snapshot-terminal.png)

-The snapshot will have automatically have been stored in a new folder called `__snapshots__` in the same folder as the component and test file as `List.test.js.snap`.
+The snapshot will have automatically been stored in a new folder called `__snapshots__` in the same folder as the component and test file as `List.test.js.snap`.

 ```js
 // Jest Snapshot v1, https://goo.gl/fbAQLP